filipkilibarda/Ants-on-a-Polygon/README.md

 Ants on a Polygon...
 ----
-So you have `n` ants arranged on a symetrical polygon with `n` sides.
+So you have `n` ants arranged on the verticies of a symetrical polygon with `n` sides.
 Each ant moves exactly toward the ant infront of it until they all reach the center.
 We can assume that each ant starts a distance, `d` from the ant infront of it and moves at a speed `v`.

 Question
 ----